Helpful support information for the Sentry portable ADS-B receiver.

 Sentry receives traffic information on both UAT (978 MHz) and 1090ES (1090 MHz).
 When in proximity to a ground station, Sentry also receives FIS-B weather, NOTAMS, and TFR information.
 ADS-B ground station reception will usually not be available until airborne.
 Sentry can also receive air-to-air traffic information from ADS-B Out equipped aircraft and re-broadcast traffic information (ADS-R and TIS-B) from FAA ground towers.
 Keep in mind that if your aircraft is not equipped with ADS-B Out, then you will have a limited view of traffic on ForeFlight.

-Additionally, Sentry has a dual-band ADS-B receiver, integrated CO monitor and alarm, 12 hours of continuous battery life, built-in WAAS GPS, backup attitude (AHRS), barometric pressure sensor, onboard memory for Weather Replay™, and supports up to 5 devices.
+Additionally, Sentry has a dual-band ADS-B receiver, integrated CO monitor and alarm, up to 12 hours of continuous battery life, built-in WAAS GPS, backup attitude (AHRS), barometric pressure sensor, onboard memory for Weather Replay™, and supports up to 5 devices.

 Will Sentry support the new FIS-B weather products the FAA will introduce in 2018?